kamranmian303/Fake-News-Detection/README.md

 # Fake-News-Detection
-A project which detects either the news is fake or not.
+This project aims to detect fake news articles using a machine learning approach.
+Utilizing a Logistic Regression model, we analyze textual data to classify news as real or fake.